-If it’s 2 AM and you’re reading this article in hopes of finding a solution to your endless tossing and turning, you’re not alone: More than half of Canadians suffer from lack of sleep, or some form of sleep disorder, including insomnia, according to the Stats Canada.
+If it’s 2 AM and you’re reading this article in hopes of finding a solution to your endless tossing and turning, you’re not alone: More than half of Canadians suffer from lack of sleep or some form of sleep disorder such as insomnia.

 Unfortunately, chronic sleep deprivation can have serious health consequences.
 One study published in the journal Sleep found that sleeping less than seven hours per night on a regular basis doubles your mortality risk and sleeping less than six hours quadruples your risk.

-Americans spent $41 billion on sleep aids and remedies in 2015.
-“That’s more than they spend on any other ailment, making sleeplessness the biggest epidemic facing the nation today,” according to David Friedman, RND, a board certified alternative medical practitioner in Wilmington, NC.
+North Americans spend more than $40 billion on sleep aids annually.
+“That’s more than they spend on any other ailment, making sleeplessness the biggest epidemic facing the nation today,” according to David Friedman, RND, a board certified alternative medical practitioner in Wilmington, North Carolina.

 But there may be more to blame than your stressful lifestyle, graveyard shift work, or staying glued to your smartphone while lying in bed.
 “An often overlooked factor in sleep problems is a vitamin deficiency,” says internist Arielle Levitan, MD, co-author of The Vitamin Solution: Two Doctors Clear the Confusion About Vitamins and Your Health.
 “We need adequate levels of key nutrients to get good quality sustained sleep.”
-Following are some of the best-known vitamins and minerals that could help you get the ZZZs you need.
+Following are some of the best vitamins for sleep to help you get the ZZZs you need.

 You probably already know of vitamin C’s importance to your immune system, but did you also know it’s vital to sleep?
 According to a 2014 study published in PLOS ONE, people who have low blood levels of vitamin C had more sleep issues and were more prone to waking up during the night.

-Watch out for the signs you aren’t getting enough vitamins.
+Learn to spot the signs you’re not getting enough vitamins.

 Iron helps transport oxygen throughout your body, which is why a deficiency can leave you feeling fatigued.
 Remember how Popeye eats spinach and becomes strong and powerful?
 Yep, spinach is packed with iron.
 An iron deficiency has been linked to restless leg syndrome, a condition that causes uncomfortable sensations in the legs and an urge to move the legs when falling asleep.
 Dr. Levitan and her co-author, endocrinologist Romy Block, MD, say iron deficiency is common—particularly among women.
 If you have iron-deficiency anemia, you may need to take a supplement, and add these iron-rich foods to your diet.